Switching from conda to pixi

 Project-based vs named environments

-The current best workaround is the --manifest-path flag, which lets you activate any project’s environment from any working directory by pointing pixi at the pixi.toml:
+The current workaround is the --manifest-path flag, which lets you activate any project’s environment from any working directory by pointing pixi at the pixi.toml:

 pixi shell --manifest-path /path/to/my_project/pixi.toml